Introduction to NAIS¶

 Why NAIS exists¶

-When you have a large development organisation, providing the developers with turnkey solutions (Wikipedia turnkey article, turnkey solution explained) for their most common needs can be a good investment.
+When you have a large development organisation, providing the developers with turn-key solutions for their most common needs can be a good investment.

 Within each of these aspects, we leverage open source projects best suited for our needs and provide them with usable abstractions, sane defaults and the required security hardening.